-&lt;sup>2 The Gambrills' brief states that it only "focuses" on Count 5 and, in fact, only presents argument in support of reversing summary judgment as to Count 5.
+2 The Gambrills' brief states that it only "focuses" on Count 5 and, in fact, only presents argument in support of reversing summary judgment as to Count 5.
 Despite the lack of argument on any other grounds, counsel for the Gambrills took the position at oral argument that they were "appealing everything."
 That is not possible.
 The Maryland Rules require that to appeal from a decision, a party's brief must present "argument in support of the party's position on each issue."
 MD.
-RULE 8-504(a)(6).
+R. 8-504(a)(6).
 Failure to present argument constitutes a waiver of the issue.
 See, e.g., DiPino v.
 Davis, 354 Md.
 18, 56 (1999).
 Thus, any argument as to the other Counts of the Gambrills' Complaint are not at issue in this appeal.

-statutory immunity.
+With regard to the negligence claim, Count [5], I find that the individual Defendants in this case are entitled to summary judgment as a matter of law because they are entitled to statutory immunity.
 They're protected by the Paul D. Coverdell Teacher Protection Act of 2001.